 style E fill:#059669,stroke:#047857,color:#fff

-This structure works because busy executives want to know your conclusion immediately.
-If they agree, they can stop listening.
-If they disagree or want detail, they can probe further.
-You demonstrate that you respect their time and can prioritize information.
+This structure works because busy executives want the conclusion immediately.
+If they agree, the conversation moves forward.
+If they disagree or need detail, they probe specific supporting points.
+You demonstrate that you respect their time and can prioritize information—exactly what consultants do when presenting to C-suite clients.

 The Four-Part Synthesis Framework

-Based on our experience coaching candidates, we recommend this four-part structure for closing any case:
+Based on our experience coaching over 500 candidates, this four-part structure consistently produces the strongest closings across all case types.

 1. State Your Recommendation Directly

-Begin with a clear answer to the original question.
-Don’t recap the journey—state the destination.
+Open with a clear answer to the original question.
+Do not recap the analytical journey—state the destination.

 Weak opening: “So after looking at all the factors, considering the market dynamics and the cost structure, I would say that maybe the client should…”

 Strong opening: “Based on my analysis, I recommend the client proceed with the acquisition.
-Here’s why.”
+Here are three reasons.”

 Select the most compelling evidence from your analysis.
-These should be the key insights that drove your recommendation, not a summary of everything you discussed.
+These should be the key insights that drove your recommendation—not a chronological summary of everything you discussed.

 Example: “First, the target company’s customer base is highly complementary—only 15% overlap with our client’s existing customers.
 Second, the acquisition price represents a 20% discount to comparable transactions.
 Third, the combined entity would achieve $50M in annual cost synergies through shared distribution.”